GuruFront/products_catalog_frontend/README.md

+## Before you start
+Make sure you are familiar with the **"Simple modular"** approach to develop this app.
+Some info about you can find here [frontend-architectures-simple-modular-approach](https://javascript.plainenglish.io/frontend-architectures-simple-modular-approach-7f3b3efe0ecd)
+Backend you can find here https://github.com/GuruFront/products_catalog_backend.

 ## Install dependencies

 In the project directory:

 ### `npm install`

-## Available Scripts
+## Scripts for a develop mode

 ### `npm run dev`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm start`

-Runs the app in the production mode.
+## Tests
 ### `npm test`

 Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `cypress open`

+Opens cypress for e2e testing.

+## Production

+### `npm start`

+Runs the app in the production mode.

 ### `npm run build`